dblalock/old-dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

 In classes, success is largely determined by your ability to learn quickly and execute well-defined tasks with high quality.
 In research, these abilities are important but there's another quality that matters perhaps even more: *Ability to figure out what to work on*.

-This applies at the level of picking the overall project, figuring what sub-goals will make the project a success, and determining what tasks that need to be done on a day-to-day or even hour-to-hour basis to get there.
+This applies at the level of picking the overall project, figuring what sub-goals will make the project a success, and determining what tasks need to be done on a day-to-day or even hour-to-hour basis to get there.
 No one hands you a homework-like sheet with numbered deliverables and well-defined specifications.
 Instead, defining such deliverables and specifications for yourself is much of the challenge.

 <!-- This is inherent to -->